openstack/kayobe/ansible/roles/ironic-inspector-rules/README.md

 Dependencies
 ------------

-This role depends on the Kayobe `shade` role.
+This role depends on the Kayobe `openstacksdk` role.

 Example Playbook
 ----------------